scoopitypoopitypoop/scoopitypoopitypoop/README.md

 - 👋 Hi, I’m @scoopitypoopitypoop
 - 👀 I’m interested in ... becoming the best software developer for bioinformatics.
-- 🌱 I’m currently learning ... system biology and bioinformatics, R and python programming languages.
+- 🌱 I’m currently learning ...
+Systems Biology and Bioinformatics...
+R and python are my (main) go-to programming langiages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... good and interesting projects. :D
-- 📫 How to reach me ... xinxoerik24@gmail.com
+- 📫 How to reach me ...
+YOU, can for example, reach me at: xinxoerik24@gmail.com.
+Send me an email and say "#//Hi!" 👍.

 <!---
 scoopitypoopitypoop/scoopitypoopitypoop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.